 What does getting dental implants involve?

 The process of getting implants requires a number of visits over several months.
-Dr David Philofsky uses 3D scans before the dental implants are placed.
+Dr David Philofsky and Dr. Preston Alfred use 3D scans before the dental implants are placed.
 This helps provide more information for better planning and placement of the implant.
 Impressions (molds) are also taken of the jaw and teeth to determine bone, gum tissue, and spacing available for an implant.
 While the area is numb, the dental implant will be surgically placed into the bone and allowed to heal and integrate itself with the bone for up to six months.
 Depending on the type of implant, a second surgery may be required in order to place the “post” that will hold the artificial tooth in place.
 With other implants the post and anchor are already attached and placed at the same time.

 After several weeks of healing, the artificial teeth are made and fitted to the post portion of the anchor.
 Because several fittings may be required, this step may take one to two months to complete.
 After a healing period, the artificial teeth are securely attached to the implant, providing excellent stability and comfort to the patient.